CS

 Feature Showdown

-The Hyundai IONIQ 6 features a 12-inch touchscreen, while the BYD Seal gets a 15.6-inch display.
+The Hyundai IONIQ 6 features a 12.3-inch touchscreen paired with a 12.3-inch digital dash, while the BYD Seal gets a 15.6-inch display and 10.3-inch instruments.
 Apple CarPlay and Android Auto are standard across both.

-The Hyundai IONIQ 6 stands out with Apple CarPlay and BOSE audio that you will not find on the BYD Seal.
+The Hyundai IONIQ 6 stands out with Apple CarPlay, V2L and BOSE audio that you will not find on the BYD Seal.
 The BYD Seal counters with wireless Apple CarPlay/Android Auto and Dynaudio audio.
 Which feature set matters more depends on your daily routine and priorities.

 Drivetrain